-VIII.
+VI.
 Corps Eligibility

-- A. All Corps, regardless of the final qualifying position at the AAU District Championships will be eligible to compete at the AAU Nationals/AAU Junior Olympic Games. - B. Six Corps will qualify for the AAU Nationals/AAU Junior Olympic Games. - C. There are preliminaries and finals at the AAU Nationals/AAU Junior Olympic Games. - D. At the AAU Nationals/AAU Junior Olympic Games, if the number of athletes, teams or corps per event warrants, a FINALS ROUND ONLY MAY be implemented.
-The National Executive Committee has the right to implement this or not implement a Finals Only Round.
-Consideration for this to happen will be if only 1 (one) individual, team or corps entered in the category.
+- A. All Corps, regardless of the final qualifying position at the AAU District Championships will be eligible to compete at the AAU Nationals/AAU Junior Olympic Games. - B. Six Corps will qualify for the AAU Nationals/AAU Junior Olympic Games. - C. At the AAU Nationals/AAU Junior Olympic Games, a Finals Round will be held for top five (5) Corps and top five (5) in ALL Team Events. - D. At the AAU Nationals/AAU Junior Olympic Games, the top (1st place) corps and the top (1st place) advanced teams in each division will advance to the TEAM TWIRL-OFF (FINALS ROUND).
+The winner of this will be named as Outstanding Team/Corp of the Year.